-- The transferability of bearer shares is not restricted by corporate law and cannot be restricted by the articles of incorporation. - Non-listed registered shares, that have not yet been fully paid up, can only be transferred with the consent of the company (that is, in principle the board of directors), unless they are acquired by inheritance, division of estate, matrimonial property law or compulsory execution. - The articles of incorporation can further stipulate that non-listed registered shares can only be transferred with the consent of the company (that is, in principle the board of directors).
-However, such consent can only be refused if there is a valid reason stated in the articles of incorporation, or if the company offers to acquire the shares from the party divesting them for the company's own account, for the account of other shareholders or for the account of third parties at their real value, at the time the request was made. - Further, the company (that is, in principle the board of directors) can refuse entry in the share register, if the buyer fails to declare expressly that he has acquired the shares in his own name and for his own account.
+- The transferability of bearer shares (to the extent the issuance of bearer shares is permissible at all (see Question 1)) is not restricted by corporate law and cannot be restricted by the articles of incorporation. - Non-listed registered shares, that have not yet been fully paid up, can only be transferred with the consent of the company (that is, in principle the board of directors), unless they are acquired by inheritance, division of estate, matrimonial property law or compulsory execution. - The articles of incorporation can further stipulate that non-listed registered shares can only be transferred with the consent of the company (that is, in principle the board of directors).
+However, such consent can only be refused if there is a valid reason stated in the articles of incorporation, or if the company offers to acquire the shares from the party divesting them for the company's own account, for the account of other shareholders or for the account of third parties at their real value, at the time the request was made. - Further, with regards to non-listed registered shares, the company (that is, in principle the board of directors) can refuse entry in the share register, if the buyer fails to declare expressly that he has acquired the shares in his own name and for his own account. - There are certain incidental restrictions on the transferability of registered shares in the sense that the buyer must make certain notifications to the company under anti-money laundering and similar rules in order to benefit from all rights related to the acquired shares.